 While multilevel marketing was a popular business format for tangible goods, Kenny and Excel were stepping into new grounds using MLM to market and sell long distance phone service.

-In 1996, Excel offered 11.5 million shares on the New York Stock Exchange becoming a public company.
+In 1996, Excel offered 11.5 million shares on the New York Stock Exchange becoming a publicly traded company.

 In 1998, Excel merged with Teleglobe, and before long, Bell Canada took over the Excel/Teleglobe system.